Academic transcript

 Course coordinator

-The person responsible for a particular course who can advise you on such matters as topic selection, study program, and problems with study.
+A member of academic staff responsible for a particular course.
+Your course coordinator can advise you on topic selection, study program, and learning and teaching problems you might experience.

 Course rule

-A statement of the completion requirements and program of study for your course.
-Read the course rule in the Handbook and seek advice if you do not understand what is required.
+A statement that covers the completion requirements, learning outcomes and program of study for your course.
+Be sure to read your course rule and seek advice via Ask Flinders if you do not understand or have any questions.

 Credit